 Nearly one in three older adults over the age of 65 suffer from some form of vision-reducing eye disease.
 These diseases include glaucoma, macular degeneration, cataracts, and diabetic retinopathy.
 As you age, your risk for these diseases increases.
+However, Original Medicare does not include a comprehensive vision benefit.
 Understanding Medicare vision coverage allows you to protect your aging eyes and save money in the long run.

 Medicare Vision Coverage